washingtonstateuniversity/WSU-Web-Serverbase/README.md

         rev: master
         target: store.wsu.edu

 This `projects.sls` says that we should be calling for a sub project and putting it in the `/www/store.wsu.edu/` directory.
-This base server will look for the `store.wsu.edu` projects provisionor set up and run it after the this servers own provisioning.
-This lets us keep the server envroniment clean of the web appications stuff.
+This base server will look for the `store.wsu.edu` projects provisionor set up and run it after this servers own provisioning.
+This lets us keep the server environment clean of the web applications stuff.

 ##File structure
 The project it's self will just set up the server base that a recipe is based off(ie:file server/ proxy/ database server)

 ###Sub projects
 An example usage is that we will set up an install of Magento for the WSU Magento setup.
-It is a submodle to this project and would be installed as such.
-This will let us keep one knowen server style that can be used for many set ups.
+It is a submodule to this project and would be installed as such.
+This will let us keep one known server style that can be used for many set ups.
 This is the basic folder structure:

     -{clone directory}      - this is the clone folder for this project
      |-/www                 - the www host folder that comes with this project